nicklockwood/SwiftFormat/README.md

 Release notes
 ----------------

+Version 0.9.5

+- Fixed a number of cases where the use of keywords as identifiers was not being handled correctly

 Version 0.9.4

 - Fixed bug where parsing would fail if a `switch/case` statement contained `default` or `case` indentifiers (valid in Swift 3)